microsoft/msquic/docs/Deployment.md

 ## Windows

 In order to configure the Windows firewall to allow inbound QUIC traffic efficiently, use a command such as the one below.
-Generally, the firewall rule should be applied for all scenarios, unless a layer below you (i.g.
-IIS) is already doing it on your behalf.
+Generally, the firewall rule should be applied for all scenarios, unless a layer below you (e.g. IIS) is already doing it on your behalf.

 ```PowerShell
 New-NetFirewallRule -DisplayName "Allow QUIC" -Direction Inbound -Protocol UDP -LocalPort 443 -Action Allow -LocalOnlyMapping $true